Is Splenda Bad for You? Health Risks of Sucralose Unraveled

 It’s well-known that eating too much sugar can increase the risk of obesity, type-2 diabetes, and other health conditions.
-But does replacing sugar in foods and beverages with artificial sweeteners like Splenda make them any better for you?
+But does replacing sugar in foods and beverages with artificial sweeteners like Splenda® (sucralose) make them any better for you?

-It's no secret that sugar, particularly added sugar, is abundant in our food supply.
-This truth is what drives many people to look for alternatives, such as calorie-free artificial sweeteners.
-These include popular sugar substitutes like aspartame (commonly found in diet soda), saccharin, sucralose, and acesulfame potassium (ace-K).
+It's no secret that sugar, particularly added sugar (e.g. high-fructose corn syrup), is abundant in our food supply.
+The health concerns linked to sugar-sweetened beverages and snacks have driven many to seek alternatives made with calorie-free/low-calorie sweeteners.
+These include popular high-intensity sweeteners like aspartame (commonly found in diet soda), sucralose, acesulfame potassium (ace-K), and other artificial sweeteners.

-Sucralose is made by processing regular sugar, which then goes through chemical reactions to replace hydrogen-oxygen groups in the sugar molecules with chlorine atoms.
+Sucralose is made by processing regular table sugar (i.e. sucrose) with various reagents that replace hydroxyl groups in the sugar molecules with chlorine atoms.
 Hence, sucralose is essentially “chlorinated sugar.”

-This change in the chemical structure gives sucralose an intense sweetness while making it calorie-free (since the body can’t convert it to energy like it does sugar).
+This change in the chemical structure makes sucralose nearly 600x as sweet as sucrose, and it provides zero calories (since the body can’t convert sucralose to energy like it does sugar).

 Sucralose was discovered in 1976 by a young scientist at a British college who misheard the instructions to test the sucralose compound and rather tasted it and was surprised by its sweetness.